The Spirit of Medieval Philosophy

 outside the scope of nature.

-which the Renaissance “discovered” and valued nature after many centuries of
+the Renaissance “discovered” and valued nature after many centuries of undue

-undue depreciation.
-The spirit of Medieval philosophy, precisely because it was
+depreciation.
+The spirit of Medieval philosophy, precisely because it was a

 aspirations of the Renaissance.
 “The true Christian sentiment toward nature is